hcs64/gs_libusb/README.md

 gsuploader is a code loader for the N64 using the GameShark Pro 3.3's parallel port and "Code Generator" functionality.
 This version adds:

-- support for USB to parallel adaptors using the MosChip MCS7705 bridge
+- support for USB to parallel adapters using the MosChip MCS7705 bridge
 - a 2x speed transfer driver (supported by gscomms)
 - a fast bulk transfer driver (supported by gscomms)